Qovery/qovery-client-javascript/docs/EnvironmentVariableApi.md

 ## editEnvironmentEnvironmentVariable

-> EnvironmentVariableResponse editEnvironmentEnvironmentVariable(environmentId, environmentVariableId, environmentVariableEditRequest)
+> EnvironmentVariable editEnvironmentEnvironmentVariable(environmentId, environmentVariableId, environmentVariableEditRequest)

 Edit an environment variable belonging to the environment